HumanCellAtlas/dcp-community/rfcs/text/0000-alternative-planning.md

 mean even more pressure on limited communication bandwidth.
 2) Theme teams may be smaller than per-component teams - developers moving teams may be a political challenge.
 3) Theme teams may be more isolated.
 For example, if 3 members are in the US and only 1 in the UK.
-4) It's a risky change that requires commitment and adapation across the entire DCP.
+4) It's a risky change that requires commitment and adaptation across the entire DCP.
 To reduce the risk it could be done first on an experimental basis with a single team, or even done partially with smaller 'maintainer' teams still nurturing the individual components.

 #### Best practice is evangelized rather than mandated
 This approach recognizes that there is *cultural variation* between teams.
 It assumes that imposing a process will not bring alignment because there is *no overall control*.
 Teams also face different circumstances which means one size will not fit all.
-Alignment is valuable but comes about through evangalization, discussion of shared problems and spontaneous convergence.
+Alignment is valuable but comes about through evangelization, discussion of shared problems and spontaneous convergence.

 Pros:
 1) Teams can adapt their workflow to fit their circumstances, both at the present time and as those circumstances